 How Iftar (Breaking the Fast) Begins

 Every evening during Ramadan, families and friends gather together to share in the rite of breaking the fast, which begins just after sunset.
-Simple snacks such as dates, finger food (here in Indonesia, hot chillies accompany almost any kind of finger-food!), water and sweet drinks are normal staples.
+Simple snacks such as dates, finger food (here in Indonesia, hot chilies accompany almost any kind of finger-food!), water and sweet drinks are normal staples.

 In our case, we drank coconut water mixed with shredded coconut, rose syrup and palm leaf gelatin.
 That combination may sound strange, but it is actually quite tasty.
 And the chewy gelatin squares add an interesting texture … try it first!